StormyWeather-CoS/CoSMaps/readme.md

 Please note, there is some laziness inherent in this, because I made these to suit my own needs first.
 If you're going to use these scripts you may want to make a few tweaks.

 The expected usage is this:
-1) Start with a spreadsheet with your headings at the top:
+1) Start with a spreadsheet with your headings at the top (if you are just updating the existing spreadsheet, you can skip this step):

 Post Title |	Post Date |	Resource URL | Post URL |	Useful | Tag1 | Tag2 | Tag3 | Last Updated: